Last Updated on November 1, 2022 by Christine Kaaloa

 25. Plastic surgery is popular.

-Koreans do not blink where plastic surgery- it is popular with both young and matured.
+Koreans do not blink where plastic surgery is- it is popular with both young and mature.
 The outward appearance has its place in society and Koreans see good physical features as a stepping stone to success and societal placement.
 Double eyelid surgery, nose jobs, jaw shavings, botox injections are common.
 Youth are occasionally gifted plastic surgery for passing an exam and there are even mother-daughter discounts.
 Plastic surgeons in Korea are quite good and many travelers plan their vacations around plastic surgery procedures and medical tourism.

 Living in Korea, I’ve had many Koreans ask if my eyelids were natural; some even poked their finger over my eyelids to touch it!